AndreasMadsen/tcpnet/README.md

 ## API documentation

-> In more detail this is a module for creating a [fully connected](http://en.wikipedia.org/wiki/File:NetworkTopology-FullyConnected.png) node cluster, that means that each node is aware of all other running nodes by a TCP connection.
+> In more detail this is a module for creating a [fully connected](http://en.wikipedia.org/wiki/File:NetworkTopology-FullyConnected.png) node cluster, this means that each node is aware of all other running nodes by a TCP connection.
 For the time being this is limited to a local network, that means you can't connect nodes across the internet, however connection nodes on a local network (switch or router) works perfectly.
 But thoughts are being